wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 Choreo is a full lifecycle cloud-native developer platform that enables developers to create, deploy, run, and govern APIs, integrations, and microservices on Kubernetes.

 In this quick start guide, you will explore how to expose a service endpoint as a REST API via Choreo and securely consume the API from a web application.
-You will build a simple reading list web application with a sign-in page and functionality to interact with a secure backend REST API.
+You will build a simple reading list web application with functionality to interact with a secure backend REST API.
 You will use Asgardeo, WSO2's Identity as a Service (IDaaS) solution, to secure user authentication to the web application.
 The application will allow users to sign in and view the reading list.
 On signing in, a user can add books to a reading list and delete books from the reading list.
 The application will also allow users to sign out of the application.

 This guide walks you through the following steps: